 Though on social media I post under Power BI Guy, this, shockingly, isn’t my birth name.
 I’m Ben Ferry, and thanks for taking the time to read a bit about who I am.

 I was Born and raised in Whitley Bay, a coastal town in North East England.
 Aged 23 I made a permanent move to Berlin in the summer of 2006, after having spent a lot of time in the city in my early 20s.

 I am married with a daughter and a son.
 My wife is Italian and we live in Germany, so living and raising our kids in a three language household has its own challenges.
 But more rewards.
-We also have a miniature dachsund, Fleck.
-We’re one of the many families who realised that the shift to home-office meant they could finally get a dog!
+We also have 2 dogs.
+A miniature dachsund, Fleck, who was our pandemic dog, and Willow, a Bernese Mountain Dog, who takes up all the space on the sofa.

 I have lived and worked in Berlin since 2006.
 My career path has most certainly been an unusual one.
 Studying History and Politics, working as a Flight Attendant, in a bank, a small IT company, and in a data entry position before discovering Power BI.